cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/replace-certificates.md

 ...
 {{< /highlight >}}

-### start
+#### replace

-#### Usage
+##### Usage
-`cfy replace-certificates start`
+`cfy certificates replace`

-Start replacing certificates on the cluster instances.
+This command will replace the certificates on your AIO manager or Cloudify cluster, whichever you are currently using.
+This command uses the filled configuration file.

 {{% note %}}
 The `ssh_user` and `ssh_key` need to be configured for the current profile prior to using this command.
 This can be done by using the command `cfy profiles set --ssh-user <username, e.g. centos> --ssh-key <path to the lcal private key-path>`.
 These credentials will be used in order to connect (SSH) to the cluster instances and replace their certificates.
 {{% /note %}}

-#### Optional flags:
+##### Optional flags:
 * `-i, --input-path` - The certificates replacement configuration file path.
 The default input path is "./certificates_replacement_config.yaml".
+* `-v, --verbose` - Show verbose output.
+You can supply this up to three times (i.e. -vvv).
-* `-f, --force` - Use the force flag in case you want to change only a CA and not the certificates signed by it. **Not recommended!**
+Use this flag in case you want to print the logs from the remote hosts.

-&nbsp;
-#### Example
+##### Example

 {{< highlight  bash  >}}
-$ cfy replace-certificates start
+$ cfy certificates replace
 ...

 Validating replace-certificates config file...